 FTC disclosure: I would like to thank Penguin Random House for providing me with an advance reader copy via access to the galley for free through the First to Read program.

-I really liked the author’s ability to communicate relatable circumstances but that didn’t make a good story for me and I wasn’t invested in the family dynamics or family drama.
+I really liked the author’s ability to communicate relatable circumstances but not all of it made a good story for me.
+I just wasn’t invested in the family dynamics or family drama.

 Every reader has differing thresholds, but the vulgarity and dysfunction was too much for me.
 Gross.

-I think I may try reading another book by this author, as again, I did like her authenticity and way of sharing relatable situations.
+I would like to try reading another book by this author, as again, I did like something unique about her ability to bring authenticity and sharing of certain relatable situations into a story.